Instacart: Service launches and grocery partnerships

+2010s

 Instacart was first launched in San Francisco in 2012.
 In November 2013, Instacart added alcohol delivery in areas where alcohol delivery was legal.
 The company expanded across the United States in the following years.

 In August 2013, Instacart began offering an annual membership service called Instacart Express.
 In June 2022, Instacart Express was renamed Instacart+ and new family shopping features, including sharing membership and shopping-cart collaboration with another family member for free, were added.

 In November 2017, the company expanded to Canada, first with a partnership with Loblaw Companies in Toronto and Vancouver.
 By May 2018, Instacart was available for use in 11 Canadian markets and was planning expansions for five more markets.

 In April 2018, Instacart changed its prices by instituting a mandatory 5% service fee on all orders.
 It originally offered an optional 10% service fee that went directly to Instacart that could be turned off.
 It also returned the gratuity option back to the checkout screen and raised the default value from 0% to 5%.

 In March 2019, Instacart expanded its same-day alcohol delivery service in the U.S. Effective May 2019, Whole Foods Market ended its partnership with Instacart in the U.S. given its ties to Amazon.com.
 In February 2024, Instacart announced customers throughout Canada can now order fresh groceries and everyday essentials from Whole Foods Market on the Instacart App.

+2020s

 In May 2020, Instacart began a partnership with Rite Aid, offering its service across 2,400 locations in 18 states.
 In August 2020, Instacart entered its first partnership with Walmart in the U.S. to offer same-day delivery services.
 The partnership is a pilot program beginning in Los Angeles, San Francisco, San Diego, and Tulsa.
 Additional partnerships in June included C&S Wholesale Grocers and Staples.
-Instacart had a valuation of $39 billion as of 2021.

 In March 2022, in partnership with TikTok, Hearst Magazine and Tasty, Instacart launched Shoppable Recipes with product integrations for food creators.
-In the same month, Instacart introduced the Instacart Platform, a program with services for retailers.
-The platform launched with features for advertising, home delivery, and inventory counting.
+In the same month, Instacart introduced the Instacart Platform, a program providing digital tools for retailers.
+The platform includes services such as advertising, home delivery, inventory management, and other technologies designed to support retailers online grocery operations.Through these services, Instacart expanded from a grocery delivery marketplace into a broader technology platform for grocery retailers.

 In May 2022, Instacart partnered with Canadian grocers Metro, Giant Tiger, and Galleria Supermarket.
 In March 2023, Instacart announced the availability of digital tools for medical providers to promote nutritious foods to patients and their families.
-In November 2023, Instacart partnered with Peacock.
+In November 2023, Instacart partnered with Peacock with US Instacart subscribers receiving free access to Peacock.
 In May 2024, Instacart partnered with Uber Eats to give Instacart customers access to food delivery from Uber Eats U.S. restaurant partners.
-In June 2024, Instacart began a partnership with New York Times Cooking.
+In June 2024, Instacart began a partnership with New York Times Cooking with recipes from NYT Cooking providing links to Instacart for the ingredients needed to make the recipe and giving Instacart+ subscribers free access to NYT Cooking for a year.